B-iggy/HWS-Plus-Creative-Scenario/README.md

 ## Known problems

+* sounds are too loud.

+* Elemental Hand Weapons do not shoot sometimes (need to find a repro).
+After a relog they work again.

 * if you try to access anything related to suitprops (for example the SnowmanHead), you get a red error in the console.
 I will not share my suitprops bundle as long as it's not needed.